LattePandaTeam/LattePanda-Win10-Software/BIOS for LattePanda 3 Delta/README.md

 * Add: Advanced->Power Management-> Add GPP_D6 Output Level

 ####  How to Set?
 After the reflash, reboot the board.
 Continuous press 'DEL' key to  enter into the BIOS setup, then choose Advanced -> Power Management -> GPP_D6 Output Level: LOW.
 Then save and exit.
-Reboot the board, you eDP screen should work fine now.
+Reboot the board, your eDP screen should work fine now.

+## Note

-### To download, please click "Download ZIP"
+1. **To download, please click "Download ZIP"**

-### How to update the BIOS firmware?
+2. **How to update the BIOS firmware?**

    Please see the tutorial: http://docs.lattepanda.com/content/3rd_delta_edition/bios/

+3.  **The S70JR200 BIOS firmware version is compatible with both the S70JR200 and S70JR120 hardware versions.**